MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <td>This method loads assignments from I-Learn through using the I-Learn Facade class.
 The assignments are pulled from I-learn, stored in an array
 	of assignment objects, and return to the C.I.
 Controller.
 The assignments are then stored into the database through the database facade class.
 Finally the assignments are sent to the U.I.
 Controller to be added to the calendar display.
 This method is called whenever the user chooses to import assignments from I-Learn.
-See use case 3.4.7.0 for details.</td>
+See use case 3.4.7.0 for details.
+Parameters:
+None

+Return:
+The list of assignments pulled from I-learn</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>